axemasquelin/axemasquelin/README.md

 ### About Me:

 Dedicated Radiology K00 Postdoctoral Fellow at Harvard Medical School/Brigham and Women's Hospital, located in Boston, Massachusetts.
-My passion lies in pioneering research at the intersection of radiology, artificial intelligence, and precision medicine.
+My passion lies in research at the intersection of radiology, artificial intelligence, and precision medicine.
 ### Research Focus:

   ___Machine Learning in Data-Scarce Domains:___ Leveraging advanced algorithms to address challenges in areas with limited data availability.